harness/developer-hub/docs/cloud-cost-management/3-use-ccm-cost-reporting/3-root-cost-analysis/analyze-cost-for-aws.md

 # Analyze cost for AWS

 Harness Cloud Cost Management (CCM) allows you to view your AWS costs at a glance, understand what is costing the most, and analyze cost trends.
-CCM Perspectives displays the data for all your Amazon Web Services (ECS, EC2, and so on) and also helps you get details of:
+CCM perspectives display cost data of all your Amazon Web Services (ECS, EC2, and so on) and also helps you get details of:

 * AWS cloud cost spending trend
 * AWS service costing the most in the selected time range, for example, EC2 spent last month